convo-lang/convo-lang/docs/learn-convo-lang.md

 ## Executable Statements
-Statements in Convo-lang refers to the executable code that is evaluated by the Conversation engine at runtime.
+Statements in Convo-Lang refers to the executable code that is evaluated by the Conversation engine at runtime.
 Statements can be contained in function bodies, top level statement message and in dynamic expression embedded in content messages.